Does honey have proteins?

 There is not such a high content of proteins in honey, but their role there is as important as the presence of proteins in any animal or human body.

 Proteins are large, complex molecules, vital for the normal functioning of the human body.
-For the laymen, a protein is like a string of beads or of pearls, where beads are amino acids, attached to one another by peptide bonds.
+For laymen, a protein is like a string of beads or of pearls, where beads are amino acids, attached to one another by peptide bonds.

 Each string contains hundreds of beads (amino acids) and they are essential for the structure, function, and regulation of the body’s tissues and organs.